YourSouLi5Mine/trainee/jorgePrecich/week-1.md

 s, squash = use commit, but meld into previous commit f, fixup = like "squash", but discard this commit's log message x, exec = run command (the rest of the line) using shell

+**Branch**

+A branch is a parallel version of a repository.
+It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the "live" version.
+When you've made the changes you want to make, you can merge your branch back into the master branch to publish your changes.
+For more information, see "About branches."